 - The power of Fail Fests and Hackathons

-- Hackathons, as explain on Wikipedia
+- Hackathons, as explained on Wikipedia

 - Book: Creativity, Inc. – learn aboutPixar’s Design Process and the Friday Notes Sessions